 We are a company focused on biohacking the aging code through nutrigenomics, the study of how nutrition and naturally occurring compounds affect human genes to support good health.
 We are dedicated to helping people achieve their health, wellness and financial goals.
 We provide quality, scientifically-validated products and a financially rewarding direct sales opportunity to customers and independent distributors.
-We engage in the identification, research, development and distribution of advanced nutraceutical dietary supplements and skin and hair care products.
+We engage in the identification, research, development and distribution of advanced nutrigenomic activators, dietary supplements, nootropics, pre- and pro-biotics, weight management, and skin and hair care products.
 We currently sell our products to customers and independent distributors in two geographic regions that we have classified as the Americas region and the Asia/Pacific & Europe region.

-Our revenue depends on the number and productivity of our independent distributors and sales to our customers.
+The success and growth of our business is primarily based on the effectiveness of our independent distributors to attract and retain customers in order to sell our products and our ability to attract and retain independent distributors.
 When we are successful in attracting and retaining independent distributors and customers, it is largely because of:

-- Our products, including Protandim®, our line of scientifically-validated dietary supplements, LifeVantage® Omega+ and ProBio dietary supplements, TrueScience®, our line of skin and hair care products, Petandim® for Dogs, our companion pet supplement formulated to combat oxidative stress in dogs, Axio®, our Smart Energy Drink mixes, and PhysIQTM, our Smart Weight Management System; - Our compensation plan and other sales initiatives; and - · Our delivery of superior customer service.
+- Our products, including Protandim®, our line of scientifically-validated dietary supplements, LifeVantage® Omega+ and ProBio dietary supplements, TrueScience®, our line of skin and hair care products, Petandim® for Dogs, our companion pet supplement formulated to combat oxidative stress in dogs, Axio®, our nootropic energy drink mixes, and PhysIQTM, our smart weight management system; - · Our compensation plan and other sales initiatives; and - Our delivery of superior customer service.

 As a result, it is vital to our success that we leverage our product development resources to develop and introduce compelling and innovative products and provide opportunities for our independent distributors to sell these products in a variety of markets.
-We sell our products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Australa, Spain, Ireland, Belgium and New Zealand.
+We sell our products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland, Belgium, New Zealand and Singapore.
 We also sell our products in a number of countries to customers for personal consumption only.
-In addition, we sell our products in China through our e-commerce business model.
+In addition, we sell our products in China through our cross-border e-commerce business model.
 Entering a new market requires a considerable amount of time, resources and continued support.
 If we are unable to properly support an existing or new market, our revenue growth may be negatively impacted.